-What is the procedure for interim measures against immovable property within your jurisdiction?
+25 What is the procedure for interim measures against immovable property within your jurisdiction?

-Neither the ACCP, nor the AEA provisions governing the enforcement of interim measures in general, distinguish between the types of assets that the interim measures are aiming at.
-However, it does make a difference whether the claim at risk is a claim for money payment or not.
+Neither the ACCP, nor the AEA provisions governing the enforcement of interim measures in general distinguish between the types of assets that the interim measures are aiming at.
+It makes a difference, however, whether the claim at risk is a claim for money payment or not.

-If the claim is for money payment, the available enforcement measures are the following: (1) deposit and administration of tangible movable assets and money; (2) prohibition of any disposal of or pledge in relation to a specific tangible movable asset; (3) prohibition aimed at an opponent of the party at risk to collect specific receivables and a prohibition aimed at that party's debtors (third-party debtors) to perform their corresponding obligations; (4) administration of immovable property; and (6) prohibition of any disposal of or pledge in relation to a specific immovable property.
+In case it is a claim for money payment, the available enforcement measures are the following: (i) deposit and administration of tangible moveable asset and money, (ii) prohibition of any disposal or pledge in relation to a specific tangible movable asset, (iii) prohibition aimed at the opponent of the party at risk to collect specific receivables and a prohibition aimed at that party's debtors (third-party-debtors) to perform their corresponding obligations, (iv) administration of immovable property and (vi) prohibition of any disposal of or pledge in relation to a specific immovable property.

-If the claim is not for money payment, in addition to the measures listed above, the party at risk may request the following interim measures: (1) deposition of assets with the court; (2) right to retention; (3) order aimed at the opponent of the party at risk to take specific conservation measures; and even, under specific conditions, (4) arrest.
+Otherwise, ie, in case the claim is not for money payment, in addition to the measures listed above, the party at risk may request the following interim measures: (i) deposition of assets with the court, (ii) right to retention, (iii) order aimed at the opponent of the party at risk to take specific conservation measures, and finally, under specific conditions, even (iv) arrest.